-- The quality of the information received for hazard tree assessments and growth rates; and - The appropriate buffer width lateral to the existing COTP ROW to account for fuels assessments that can reduce wildfire ignition and propagation risks.
+- The appropriate frequency, technical specifications, and performance work standards for contractors; - The quality of the information received for hazard tree assessments and growth rates; and - The appropriate buffer width lateral to the existing COTP ROW to account for fuels assessments that can reduce wildfire ignition and propagation risks.

 2020 Progress: The WAPA contractor completed collecting oblique photography and high-definition video imagery by May 25, 2020 (Table V-1).
 The data was calibrated and underwent quality assurance and control in the summer and early fall of 2020.
-In the fall of 2020, TANC and WAPA received current oblique photography and high-definition video from the existing contract for those services, and began comparing that data to existing inspection data.
+In the fall of 2020, TANC and WAPA received current oblique photography and high-definition video from the existing contract for those services and began comparing that data to existing inspection data.